May delays Brexit vote, says deal with EU 'still within our grasp'

 Published Sunday, February 24, 2019 9:44AM EST

-SHARM EL-SHEIKH, Egypt -- British Prime Minister Theresa May on Sunday delayed a vote on her Brexit deal in the Parliament, saying it should take place by March 12, a little more than two weeks before the U.K. is due to leave the European Union.
+SHARM EL-SHEIKH, Egypt -- British Prime Minister Theresa May announced Sunday that she is delaying a vote on her Brexit deal in Parliament, saying it should now take place by March 12, a little more than two weeks before the U.K. is due to leave the European Union.

 The move has the potential to further sow discord within her Cabinet.
 Three senior Cabinet members already had suggested Saturday that they may break ranks with her and back amendments to delay Britain's departure unless a deal is agreed upon by Parliament over the next week.

-But May told reporters Sunday as she travelled to Egypt for an EU-Arab League summit and talks with European Council President Donald Tusk that her negotiating team would return to Brussels on Tuesday for talks aimed at wringing concessions out of her reluctant EU partners.
+But May told reporters as she travelled to Egypt for an EU-Arab League summit and talks with European Council President Donald Tusk that her negotiating team would return to Brussels on Tuesday for negotiations aimed at wringing concessions out of her reluctant EU partners.

 "As a result of that we won't bring a meaningful vote to Parliament this week.
 But we will ensure that that happens by March 12," she said.